Victim: On the show they caught him!

 - Grammar Nazi: In "The Psychic" an English professor tears down an advertisement for using words like "tongue-tastingest" and "crun-crun-crunchiest", correcting Barney's use of the word hopefully ("do you mean with hope?
 No!").
 Dietrich tweaks him by deliberately using the non-word "irregardless" and pausing for effect.

 - Halloween Episode: "Werewolf."
 First appearance of Stefan Koepekne (Kenneth Tigar), here playing a man with lycanthropy who had at least Yemana convinced he was "changing."Yemana: Look at that.
 Hair is growing out of his face.

 Barney: That's called a beard!
 Haven't you ever seen one?

 Yemana: Not in my family.

-Happy Ending Massage: Occasionally the squad busts one of these.
-Wentworth investigates one that employs male prostitutes and arrests a good-natured cowboy who sees his occupation as a "God-given talent."
-In another episode, Fish goes to a parlor that had been busted, to Bernice's chagrin, but he really did just go for a massage.
+- Happy Ending Massage: Occasionally the squad busts one of these.
+In "Massage Parlor", Wentworth investigates one that employs male prostitutes and arrests a good-natured cowboy who sees his occupation as a "God-given talent."
+In "Hair", Fish goes to a parlor that had been busted, to Bernice's chagrin, but he really did just go for a massage.
 (And fell asleep on the table.)